M-Files/Developer-Portal/Frameworks/Logging/index.md

 ## VAF Version 22.12

-VAFVERSION 22.12 IS CURRENTLY IN PREVIEW AND SHOULD NOT BE USED IN PRODUCTION ENVIRONMENTS.
-{:.note.warning}

 A preview of the next version of the Vault Application Framework is currently available.
 This version changes how logging is implemented.
 It is recommended that you read the notes on the [Vault Application Framework](Vault-Application-Framework/#vaf-2212) page.

 ## Getting started